-- Location: The state you live in and, in most cases, the ZIP code that you live in, matters when it comes to car insurance costs.
+- Location: The state you live in and, in most cases, the ZIP code that you live in matters when it comes to car insurance costs.
 Geo-specific crime rates, population density and crash statistics are considered in setting premiums.

 - Personal information: Your age, gender, marital status, credit score and driving history can be used to determine your rate in most states.
 If there are other drivers in the household, their information matters, too.
 Keep in mind that Hawaii, California, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania prohibit the use of gender to determine car insurance rates.
-In addition, the following states ban or restrict the use of credit score to determine car insurance premiums: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon and Utah.
+In addition, the following states ban or restrict the use of credit scores to determine car insurance premiums: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon and Utah.